pagkly/Zed/Investopedia3/Equated Monthly Installment (EMI).md

 ## Example of Flat-Rate EMI

 Assume a property investor takes out a mortgage of $500,000, which is the principal loan amount, at an interest rate of 3.50% for 10 years.
 The investor’s EMI using the flat-rate method is calculated to be $5,625, or ($500,000 + ($500,000 x 10 x 0.035)) / (10 x 12).
-Note that in the EMI flat-rate calculation, the principal loan amount remains constant throughout the 10-year mortgage period, which suggests that the EMI reducing-balance method may be a better option, because [borrowers typically pay off the monthly balance to reduce the principal](https://www.investopedia.com/articles/pf/07/acceleratedpayments.asp).
+Note that in the EMI flat-rate calculation, the principal loan amount remains constant throughout the 10-year mortgage period, which suggests that the EMI reducing-balance method may be a better option, because [[borrowers typically pay off the monthly balance to reduce the principal]](https://www.investopedia.com/articles/pf/07/acceleratedpayments.asp).

 ## Example of Reducing-Balance EMI